DaniloSilva14/coffee-store/README.md

 #### Cart and Payments Page
 This page displays all the products selected by the user.
 It's possible to change the desired quantity of each product, as well as remove them.
 The sidebar display the current cost of all products in the cart and the shipment options.
 After the user is done with shopping, they can go to the payment page, where they'll fill in the forms with shipment and payment information.
 After the payment is concluded, the user is redirected to the main page.

+#### Admin's Page (we didn't make the prototype)
+In this page the admin will can manage the available products or the users that are registered on the plataform.
+He can turn a normal user (client) into a new administrator.
+He could also add new products or edit the already existing ones.

 ## Comments About the Code: